theochem/horton/doc/user_integration_grids.rst

 where :math:`w_A(\mathbf{r})` is the atomic weight function for atom A. It is 1 close the nucleus of atom A and goes to zero inside the other atoms.
-Every atomic integral is then computed on a grid in spherical coordinates.
-This is typically a product grid, where different one-dimensional radial grids are possible and the Lebedev-Laikov grids are always used for the angular part.
-In the end, can always write the numerical integration as follows:
+Every atomic integral is then computed on a grid in spherical coordinates centered at the nucleus of that atom.
+This is typically a product grid, where different one-dimensional radial grids are possible and the Lebedev-Laikov grids [lebedev1999]_ are always used for the angular part.
+In the end, one can always write the numerical integration as follows:

 .. math::
     \int f(\mathbf{r}) d\mathbf{r} \approx \sum_{i=1}^{N_\text{grid}} w_i f(\mathbf{r}_i)